DavidEaton/Menominee/CodeStandards.md

         }
 #### Collections of Value Objects
         /// This entity will act as a thin wrapper on top of Phone value object
-        /// with just an identifier and a reference to the owning Organization.
+        /// with just an identifier and a reference to the owning Business.
         /// Necessary to enable searchable value object collection of phones.
         /// Although we do now have an additional entity in our domain model,
-        /// we don’t ever have to expose it outside of the aggregate (Organization).
+        /// we don’t ever have to expose it outside of the aggregate (Business).

 ### [ApiController] Attribute
 ... makes the next two checks in Controllers unnecessary.